Relationships and the Internet

 In a way, this is normal, and it is one of the responsibilities of marriage to work through such feelings, to learn how to build a partnership that can survive the pressures of living together and managing a household.
 Unfortunately, if, in such situations, one of the partners is tempted to stray, the Internet can make things a lot worse.

-First, as we have discussed, talking on the Net is a lot different from talking in person.
+First, talking on the Internet is a lot different from talking in person.
 When you talk on the Internet, your mind fills in the missing details automatically.
 As a result, it is common to misinterpret the meaning of online relationships, especially when they become intimate or romantic.

 When you are married, you must live together and share responsibilities, day after day, even when you don't feel like it.
 Since you can't ignore your spouse every time one of you is in a bad mood, you will find that, unlike your experiences with your online friends, you will have to talk to your partner when you don't feel like it.